Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Abstract

 \section{Abstract}

-Electricity price forecasting (EPF) plays a critical role in power system operation and market decision making.
-While existing review studies have provided valuable insights into forecasting horizons, market mechanisms, and evaluation practices, the rapid adoption of deep learning has introduced increasingly diverse model architectures, output structures, and training objectives that remain insufficiently analyzed in depth.
+Electricity price forecasting (EPF) plays a critical role in power system operation and market decision-making.
+While prior review studies have summarized forecasting horizons, market mechanisms, and evaluation practices, the rapid adoption of deep learning has introduced a growing diversity of model architectures, output structures, and training objectives that is difficult to compare consistently across studies.
 This paper presents a structured review of deep learning methods for EPF in day-ahead, intraday, and balancing markets.
-Specifically, We introduce a unified taxonomy that decomposes deep learning models into backbone, head, and loss components, providing a consistent evaluation perspective across studies.
-Using this framework, we analyze recent trends in deep learning components across markets.
+We introduce a unified taxonomy that decomposes deep learning models into backbone, head, and loss components.
+Using this framework, we characterize how modeling choices differ across markets and how they have evolved over time.
 Our study highlights the shift toward probabilistic, microstructure-centric, and market-aware designs.
 We further identify key gaps in the literature, including limited attention to intraday and balancing markets and the need for market-specific modeling strategies, thereby helping to consolidate and advance existing review studies.